-CapMan has put an increasing emphasis on building long-term relationships with its institutional investors.
+CapMan emphasises building long-term relationships with its institutional investors.
 Relationships with our fund investors are best built by providing superior returns and investor services.

 Through our transparent approach we build trust among the investors.
 CapMan’s own fund investments are important in aligning its interests with those of the institutional investors.